• Skip to primary navigation

 In the IELTS Reading exam, you must answer 40 questions in 60 minutes.
 The test is also divided into three sections of increasing difficulty.

-1. What score you need; and
+1. What score do you need; and

 2. Whether you need to take the General Training IELTS or Academic IELTS exam.